aleALFA/non-profit-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

 ## Development server
+### On docker
+Run `docker compose up` to initialize a docker container with the necessary dependencies to set up a local server.
+Navigate to `http://localhost:4201/`.
+The application will automatically reload if you change any of the source files.

+### On local
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding
+### On docker
+Run the same commands bellow with the prefix `docker compose exec -u "1000" web ${command}`.

+### On local
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build